josh-silvas/dmux/docs/usage_guide.md

 # Usage Guide
-NBot uses a custom framework model where the core Go code focuses on system functionality, whereas the `plugin` system offers a wide variety of sub-commands that utilize the core framework.
+DMux uses a custom framework model where the core Go code focuses on system functionality, whereas the `plugin` system offers a wide variety of sub-commands that utilize the core framework.

 ### Keystore
-The `keystore` command that allows users to interact with the system keyring that NBot uses to house credentials.
+The `keystore` command that allows users to interact with the system keyring that DMux uses to house credentials.
 You can use `keystore` to `--reset` existing credentials or to `--view` one of your credentials.